-Lucy Bee Fair Trade Organic Cinnamon Powder is Ceylon cinnamon, also known as 'True cinnamon', which has a subtle sweet taste and is a light brown colour.
+Our Cinnamon is cinnamon zeylanicum, also known as 'true cinnamon' which has a subtle sweet taste and is a lighter brown colour, than cassia cinnamon.

 The cacao beans that make our Cacao Powder are fermented for 48 hours in red cedar boxes, during which time they are regularly turned.
 This is to ensure each bean ferments at the same rate and the end flavour is uniform.

 Our producer advises that to get a rich and palatable chocolate taste, all good quality cacao beans will have been fermented.
 With this natural process, temperatures cannot be completely guaranteed which is why we choose not to call our Cacao Powder raw.
 The whole question of 'raw cacao' a very grey area and we prefer to be open and honest with consumers.